 Today, though, more and more locals work in the industry that brought us there: tourism.

 However my friend and I didn’t spend all that much time in Jinja itself.
 After dropping off our stuff at our guest house, Casa Mia, and a quick lunch at The Deli, Jinja’s most popular cafe, we jumped back into the car for the 45-minute drive along pot-holed orange dirt roads to Bujagali, where the festival events were taking place.

 If you’re ready to book, click here to see a selection of hotels in Jinja.

 Hairy Lemon Island

 Our destination was the quirkily-named Hairy Lemon Island, an island in the middle of the Nile that’s been developed into a tranquil and scenic backpackers’ hangout, complete with rustic sleeping huts, a camping area, and a bar.

 As it’s an island, the only way to get in or out is in a rickety wooden canoe, navigated with skill across the strong current by a local oarsman.
 It was just as well we were only there for the afternoon, as bringing bags and tents across in the small boat looked a little challenging!
 Here’s a short video so you can get a sense of the place.

 It’d be an idyllic place to chill out with friends for a weekend away from the city – but that wasn’t why we were there.
-The island was also close to the finish line for the Kayak Festival’s first challenge, a 35 km endurance race through some of the most challenging rapids on this part of the river.
+The island was also close to the finish line for the Nile River Festival’s first challenge, a 35 km endurance race through some of the most challenging rapids on this part of the river.